smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Flower Gift now only boosts Sp.
 Def, but if Sunny Day is used while Cherrim is out, the next switch-in also receives +1 SpD

-- Relic Song switches Meloetta's SpA and Atk EVs.
-Nature is not changed.
+- Relic Song switches Meloetta's SpA and Atk EVs, boosts, and certain natures,
-  Its secondary is now 40% -1 Atk -1 SpA (80% after Serene Grace)
+  specifically: Modest <-> Adamant, Jolly <-> Timid, other natures are left untouched.
+Its secondary is now 40% -1 Atk -1 SpA (80% after Serene Grace).

 - Shuckle gets Berry Shell (select "Stick" in the teambuilder), which gives a 50% boost to Defense and Sp.
 Def.
 It also learns Leech Seed.